mhvwerts/randommw/README.md

 ### Important warning

-Choose, initialize and use only a single PRNG from `randommw.c` in each C program.
-The library was designed to provide a single pseudo-random number stream from a single PRNG in a single process.
-Simple (but quite effective) parallelization of simulations is possible by running several instances of the same program in parallel, using the same PRNG with the same seed `uSeed`, but a different `uJumpsize` (see `RanInit()`) for each processes.
-For comparison purposes, it is possible to switch to a different PRNG in the same program, but each switch completely re-initializes and re-starts the PRNG.
+Choose, initialize and use only a single RNG from `randommw.c` in each C program.
+The library was designed to provide a single random number stream from a single RNG in a single process.
+Simple (but quite effective) parallelization of simulations is possible by running several instances of the same program in parallel, using the same RNG with the same seed `uSeed`, but a different `uJumpsize` (see `RanInit()`) for each processes.
+For comparison purposes, it is possible to switch to a different RNG in the same program, but each switch completely re-initializes and re-starts the RNG.

 ### `void RanInit(const char *sRan, uint64_t uSeed, uint64_t uJumpsize)`

-Initialize the ziggurat algorithm, set the PRNG and its random seed, and optionally "fast-forward" the generator.
+Initialize the ziggurat algorithm, set the RNG and its random seed, and optionally "fast-forward" the generator.
 The random seed should always be supplied by the user, in order to have reproducible random number streams.
 If a different stream is needed, provide a different seed.

-If `sRan` is an empty string, the default generator will be used: MWC256.
-At present, the possible choices for `sRan` are `"MWC256"`, `"Lehmer64"`, `"Xoshiro256+"` and `"MELG19937"`.
+If `sRan` is an empty string, the default generator will be used: MWC8222.
+At present, the possible choices for `sRan` are `"MWC8222"`, `"Lehmer64"`, `"Xoshiro256+"` and `"MELG19937"`.
 The string is case-sensitive, and should correspond exactly to one of these options; else, your program will crash.

 The random seed `uSeed` is always an unsigned 64-bit integer, independently of the specific random number generator.
-A PRNG-specific routine uses this seed to fully initialize the PRNG.
+A RNG-specific routine uses this seed to fully initialize the RNG.

 For `uJumpsize > 0`, the initialization routine will "fast-forward" the generator, starting from the initially seeded state.
 This mechanism, often called "(block) splitting", is of importance for reliable parallelization of computer simulations.[2]
 In the case of `"Xoshiro256+"` and`"MELG19937"`, long "jumps" of the generator are performed algorithmically.
-Each of the `uJumpsize` jumps fast-forwards the PRNG by 2^192 (Xoshiro256+) or 2^256 (MELG19937) steps, giving access to a stream of random numbers that is guaranteed to be independent of the other streams from the same seed. `"MWC256"` and `"Lehmer64"` do not provide such algorithmic jumps to independent sequences from the same seed.
-For these PRNGs, we have resorted to using `uJumpsize` to initialize these generators differently from the same `uSeed` by forwarding the internal Splitmix64 generator used for initialization of these PRNGs.
+Each of the `uJumpsize` jumps fast-forwards the RNG by 2^192 (Xoshiro256+) or 2^256 (MELG19937) steps, giving access to a stream of random numbers that is guaranteed to be independent of the other streams from the same seed. `"MWC8222"` and `"Lehmer64"` do not provide such algorithmic jumps to independent sequences from the same seed.
+For these RNGs, we have resorted to using `uJumpsize` to initialize these generators differently from the same `uSeed` by forwarding the internal Splitmix64 generator used for initialization of these RNGs.
 This very probably leads to independent sequences, although there is no formal guarantee in this case.
 It is still better than simply using different seeds.

 ### `double DRanNormalZig(void)`